Welsh nationalism: Treason of the Blue Books

 Welsh nationalists were outraged by the Reports of the Commissioners of Inquiry into the state of education in Wales in 1847.
 The reports had blue covers, and were ridiculed as Brad y Llyfrau Gleision, or in English, "The Treason of the Blue Books".
 They found the education system in Wales to be in a dreadful state; they condemned the Welsh language and Nonconformist religion.
-The Commissioners report is infamously known for its description of Welsh speakers as barbaric and immoral.
+The commissioners' report is infamously known for its description of Welsh speakers as barbaric and immoral.
 Ralph Lingen was responsible for the Blue Books of 1846.
 By contrast the Reverend Henry Longueville Jones, Her Majesty's Inspector of church schools in Wales between 1848 and 1865, led the opposition to subordination to the education department under Lingen.
 Jones's reports supported bilingual education and praised the work of many church elementary schools.
 They came under attack in Whitehall.
 Jones failed to gain full support in Wales because of his Anglicanism and his criticisms of many certified teachers.

 Cymru Fydd

-Lloyd George was one of the main leaders of Cymru Fydd which was an organisation created with the aim of establishing a Welsh Government and a "stronger Welsh identity".
-As such Lloyd George was seen as a radical figure in British politics and was associated with the reawakening of Welsh nationalism and identity, saying in 1880, "Is it not high time that Wales should the powers to manage its own affairs".
+David Lloyd George was one of the main leaders of Cymru Fydd, an organisation created with the aim of establishing a Welsh Government and a "stronger Welsh identity".
+As such Lloyd George was seen as a radical figure in British politics and was associated with the reawakening of Welsh nationalism and identity.
+In 1880 he said:"Is it not high time that Wales should the powers to manage its own affairs".
 Historian Emyr Price has referred to him as "the first architect of Welsh devolution and its most famous advocate’" as well as "the pioneering advocate of a powerful parliament for the Welsh people".
-Lloyd George was also particularly active in attempting to set up a separate Welsh National Party which was based on Parnell's Irish Parliamentary Party and also worked to unite the North and South Wales Liberal Federations with Cymru Fydd to form a Welsh National Liberal Federation.
+Lloyd George was also particularly active in attempting to set up a separate Welsh National Party based on Parnell's Irish Parliamentary Party, and also worked to unite the North and South Wales Liberal Federations with Cymru Fydd to form a Welsh National Liberal Federation.
 The Cymru Fydd movement collapsed in 1896 amid personal rivalries and rifts between Liberal representatives such as David Alfred Thomas.